 - President Clinton’s decision to (temporarily) ban taxes on e-commerce sales — including state sales taxes

 - Congress’s decision to shield web firms from responsibility for what their users post.

 Those two moves allowed the web to take off.
 E-commerce gained in popularity.
 And the user-generated content/social media era was born.
 Without those protections in place, it’s entirely possible that the digital world as we realize it — from streaming to social media and e-commerce — wouldn’t have developed as quickly (or in any respect) and the U.S. would’ve fallen behind Europe and Asia when it comes to robustness and innovation.

 Get Early Investing into your inbox

-Change into a wiser investor in startups, crypto and cannabis by subscribing to our FREE newsletter stuffed with market research, trends and expert evaluation.
+Turn out to be a better investor in startups, crypto and cannabis by subscribing to our FREE newsletter crammed with market research, trends and expert evaluation.

 Crypto needs an analogous regulatory moment.
 The EU just adopted a regulatory framework that ought to allow the industry to grow.
 Meanwhile, Coinbase is suing the SEC in an try to persuade the agency to do its job.
 What a multitude.
 I’ll discuss Coinbase suing the SEC extensively in the following Crypto Insider podcast.

 Ethereum’s move from a proof-of-work protocol to a proof-of-stake protocol has cut the quantity of energy the network uses by 99.9% in keeping with Latest Scientist.
 Now that’s impressive.